Sigma Faucets Review & Rating Updated: 6/07/21

 We applaud Sigma's customer and technical service, staffed by friendly and knowledgeable personnel, and its in-depth parts inventory that can supply replacement parts for every Sigma faucet made since the company's founding in 1986.
 The company scored 4.5 out of 5 on our customer service tests, losing points only for hold times that sometimes exceeded five minutes.
 The Better Business Bureau awards the company its highest rating, A+, for its handling of consumer issues.
 The company has a singular record with us.
 In the over fifteen years we have been following the company, we have not had a single complaint about a Sigma faucet.

 We are much less delighted with the company's faucet warranty.
 It is sub-par for the North American market and not well-crafted.
 It gives the overall impression of a warranty that has been added to over the years without a comprehensive rewrite to eliminate redundant, duplicative, and inconsistent terms.
-It badly needs a critical re-examination by an experienced warranty lawyer to eliminate industry jargon and simplify the language.
+It badly needs a critical re-examination by an experienced warranty lawyer to eliminate industry jargon, simplify the language and comply with the Magnuson-Moss Warranty Act (15 U.S.C. §2301), the federal law that specifies the content and form of consumer product warranties.

 There are several minor and two major technical issues with the warranty.